What is a Key Performance Indicator (KPI)?

 How often will you review progress toward the outcome? | On a monthly basis. |

 You might be asking yourself: “How do I measure my company KPIs?”
-One way to measure the performance of your KPIs is by using the SMART framework.
+Well, the best way to do so is by using the SMART framework.

 What is the SMART framework?

 If you want to expand the SMART framework, you can make it SMARTER by adding evaluate and re-evaluate to your measurement steps.
-KPIs shouldn't be one-and-done—you should constantly evaluate your KPIs to ensure they are attainable and on track.
+KPIs shouldn't be one-and-done—constantly evaluate them to ensure they are attainable and on track.

 What are the benefits of using KPI software?